MiFID II Definition

 MiFID II or Markets in Financial Instrument Directive II is the framework of rules and regulations that apply to the security market in the European Union to secure and enhance the confidence of investors and safeguard their investment by ensuring transparency of the records.

-- Markets in Financial Instrument Directive covers almost all the securities of financial industry like shares, debentures, derivatives, currencies, etc. it focuses more on the transparency of the records by the companies issuing securities so as to convey the proper information to the investors.
+- Markets in Financial Instruments Directive covers almost all the securities of the financial industry like shares, debentures, derivatives, currencies, etc. it focuses more on the transparency of the records by the companies issuing securities to convey the proper information to the investors.

 - The Original Markets in Financial instruments focus only on Equity instruments.
 And after the financial crisis of 2008 due to heavy loss to the investors, the European Union has realized that there is a loophole in the system as it focuses only on equity.